Segmensation/segmensation-rtd/docs/source/usage/prepare.rst

 .. note::
    This operation also automatically maps the color values to a range between 0 and 255, which is required for saving the image as JPG or PNG.

 .. image:: /img/prepare/shrinking_interface.png
    :alt: image of GUI

+Here you can see the example and the image that got shrunk to above colorspace for each channel
 .. |pic3| image:: /img/training/example.png
    :alt: expample
    :width: 40%